 To him that overcometh will I grant to sit with me in my throne, even as I overcame, and am set down with my Father in His throne.
 Revelation 3: 21.

 The following is an important directive on salvation and an explanation of how Jesus told us to obtain it.
-And I should warn you, some things may be 'against the grain' because of 'past conditioning' and what you've been used to.
+And I should warn you, some things may be 'against the grain' because of 'past conditioning' and what you may have been involved in or used to.

-And because of that past conditioning of many, I understand to throw that away and believe what I'm saying isn't easy but if you read this article to the end, hopefully you will see that there is another way in scripture and Jesus established it.
+And because of that past conditioning of many, I understand to throw that away and believe what I'm saying isn't easy but if you read this article to the end and consider the scripture I will talk about, hopefully you will see that there is another way in scripture and Jesus established it.
 He made it so simple and has nothing to do with man made ways.
 I'm not going to say anything that isn't true, it's written in scripture and Jesus told us about it.
 Salvation and the strait gate are linked and there are many who think that salvation depends on attending a church, which is a man made institution - and THAT SIMPLY ISN'T TRUE.
 Jesus said, enter ye in at the strait gate - and not the broad way.
-So many cannot differentiate between the two gates, one is spiritual and leads to home, the other is earthly and leads nowhere - and that is the truth of it.
+So many cannot differentiate between the two gates, one is spiritually entered and leads home, the other is earthly and leads nowhere - and that's the truth of it.

-It has already been prophesied in Revelation 13, that the false prophet will coerce ALL the fallen religions into one in the beginning of the 2nd half of Tribulation and that should be of considerable concern if you are presently in the church system and knowing the time that is left.
-I personally believe the Pope may be the false prophet as he has recently said that "all religions should combine into one".
-And you may want to think about that for a moment in a scriptural sense - a one-world-religion - which is really about regaining the power they once had.
-And those who know history know full well what the catholic religion enforced on the world during the dark ages - the burning of many at the stake for refusing to follow their doctrine, which is largely forgotten today.
-Very briefly, the catholic church and state have been intertwined since the 10th century, arguing that divine authority is higher than state, which in itself is true and gradually over time their authority has been eroded.
+It has already been said in Revelation 13, that the false prophet will coerce ALL the fallen religions into one in the beginning of the 2nd half of Tribulation and that should be of considerable concern if you are presently in the church system and knowing the time that is left.
+I personally believe the Pope may be the false prophet as he has recently said in a video when he visited the US in 2015, that "all religions should combine into one".
+And you may want to think about that in a scriptural sense - a one-world-religion - which is really about regaining the power they once had.
+And those who know history, know what the catholic religion enforced on the world during the dark ages - the burning of many at the stake for refusing to follow their doctrine, which is forgotten but unchanged today.
+Briefly, the catholic church and state have been intertwined since the 10th century, arguing that divine authority is higher than state, which in itself is true and gradually over time their authority has been eroded - divine authority is not the catholic church.
 But that hasn't stopped the catholic church in wanting that power back.
 The Pope has also called for a “New World Order,” arguing that the world should operate under a single globalist system of governance.
-Which simply means a one-world-government and that too is all about regaining power, which is probably more worrying.
-And if the Pope does turn out to be the False Prophet, you will do well to remember what I'm going to tell you about the strait gate.
+Which means a one-world-government and that too is all about regaining that power when the false prophet rises and he is given that power by the anti-Christ, then being indwelled by Satan in the second half of Tribulation.
+When Jesus returns at the END of Tribulation He will establish 'His government'.
+If the Pope does turn out to be the False Prophet, you will do well if you remember and act on what I'm going to tell you about the strait gate.

 God in His mercy has granted salvation to all who want it and He didn't make it difficult to obtain, He made it simple and the cost was to Him - not us.
 Now if our salvation isn't difficult or complicated, surely finding the strait and narrow way that Jesus told us about and established for our benefit is just as simple.
 And doesn't that simplicity make sense to you?
 If you think about it, man makes things complicated, God doesn't.
 After you've read this article and I sincerely hope you will read it to the end to fully understand it - you might dismiss it but I hope you will remember these paragraphs in the coming days.